moengels/open-blink-docs/README.md

 - [ ] Analyze the visitor numbers and profiles
 - [ ] Establish long-term maintainence scheme of the site

+## :four: Milestone 4 - Maintenance and expansion (> week 15)
+- [ ] Add microscope systems from different labs (with public outreach for support)
+- [ ] Establish educational material based no community feedback

 ## :grey_question: Status

 Protoype launch (week 14).